Siddhi 5.1 Architecture¶

 Siddhi can store and consume events from in-memory tables or from external data stores such as

 Hazelcast in-memory grid, etc. (i.e., when configured to do so).
-Siddhi also allows applications and users to query Siddhi via its Store Query API to interactively
+Siddhi also allows applications and users to query Siddhi via its On-Demand Query API to interactively

 retrieve data from in-memory and other stores.